Red Imported Fire Ant

 Reduce Moisture

-Fix leaks and eliminate damp areas to remove the moisture that Acrobat Ants seek out.
+Fix leaks and eliminate damp areas to remove the moisture that ants seek out.
 Repair dripping faucets, leaky roofs, or poor drainage, and replace any damp or rotting wood.

 Seal Cracks and Gaps Indoors